-How do Qantas frequent flyer credit cards work?
+How do Qantas Frequent Flyer credit cards work?

-Who would suit a Qantas frequent flyer credit card?
+Who would suit a Qantas Frequent Flyer credit card?

 A Qantas credit card can be a good way to earn Qantas Points.
 However, they often have higher annual fees and interest rates than non frequent flyer cards.
-If you are considering a Qantas Frequent Flyer credit card, it may be a good idea to first ask yourself the following questions:
+If you’re considering a Qantas Frequent Flyer credit card, it may be a good idea to first ask yourself the following questions:

 • Do you want to earn points to redeem for flights or flight upgrades?